St. Thomas More Award and Annual Dinner

 ______________________________

-Join us for this year’s St. Thomas More Society Annual Dinner, a cherished tradition that brings together members of the legal community for an evening of fellowship, reflection, and celebration.
-This is an opportunity to honor an outstanding individual, engage with like-minded professionals, and deepen your connection to the values of faith, integrity, and justice.
-Secure your seat today and be part of this meaningful gathering.
+Join us on Sunday, May 3, 2026 for the St. Thomas More Society's 36th Annual Award Dinner, a cherished tradition that brings together members of the legal community for an evening of fellowship, reflection, and celebration.